Fatensamman/data-structures-and-algorithms/javascript/code-challenges/tree/Readme.md

   - return the max variable

- note : we can use linked list , dequeue , enqueue methods also.
+ note : we can use  Queue linked list , dequeue , enqueue methods also.

--
-## solution
+### solution
 ![image](../assets/Breadth.jpg)